Fisgard Lighthouse National Historic Site: Light and access

 A causeway from the adjacent Fort Rodd Hill National Historic Site provides access by land.

 The former lighthouse keeper's residence is open to the public and contains displays and exhibits about the site's history.
 The attached tower is not open to the public as it is an operational aid to navigation.

 Historical designations

 The lighthouse was designated a National Historic Site of Canada in 1958.
 It is also a Classified Federal Heritage Building.

 Keepers of Fisgard Lighthouse

+Twelve people served as lighthouse keeper from 1860 until 1928: